Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 **NOW, THEREFORE**, in consideration of the mutual covenants and obligations herein, the Parties hereby agree as follows:

+### **0. Definitions**

+In this Agreement, unless the context otherwise requires:

+(a) **"Background IP"** means intellectual property, systems, software, platforms, methodologies, tools, and materials owned or controlled by either Party prior to the Effective Date or developed independently outside the scope of consortium projects.

+(b) **"Consortium Project"** means any Request for Quotation (RFQ), Request for Proposal (RFP), or Terms of Reference (TOR) initiative jointly pursued, proposed, or implemented by the Parties under this Agreement.

+(c) **"Implementation Period"** means the duration between project commencement and project completion as defined in each project-specific annex, during which the Parties actively deploy resources, execute deliverables, and share profits as set forth in Section 3.2.

+(d) **"Net Profits"** means Gross revenues received during the Implementation Period minus Direct implementation costs, Operator/field incentives, and Regulatory fees, as detailed in Section 3.2.2.

+(e) **"Effective Date"** means July 20, 2025, the date on which this Agreement comes into force.

+(f) **"Party"** means either CICO Financial Technologies or Hijra Bank S.C. individually, and **"Parties"** means both collectively.

+(g) **"Misappropriation of Funds"** means the unauthorized, fraudulent, or improper use of consortium project funds for purposes other than those specified in the approved project budget and annexes.
+This includes, without limitation: (i) using project funds for personal benefit or non-project purposes; (ii) diverting funds to unauthorized third parties.

+(h) **"Business Day"** means a day other than a Saturday, Sunday, or public holiday in Addis Ababa, Ethiopia.

+(i) **"Confidential Information"** means non-public information disclosed by a Party, whether oral, written, or electronic, including business plans, financials, customer or user data, and security materials.

+(j) **"Project Data"** means data generated or processed in the performance of a Consortium Project, including operational metrics, transaction metadata, logs, and reports (excluding each Party's Background IP and Confidential Information).

+(k) **"Direct Implementation Costs"** means costs directly attributable and exclusively incurred for the specific project delivery, including: (i) technology deployment and infrastructure costs for the project; (ii) salaries and benefits of personnel assigned full-time or part-time to the project (calculated on a pro-rata basis); (iii) payments to third-party vendors and subcontractors engaged specifically for the project; (iv) equipment, hardware, and software purchased or leased specifically for the project; and (v) travel and accommodation expenses directly related to project implementation.
+Direct Implementation Costs shall NOT include: general overhead, corporate administrative expenses, pre-existing infrastructure costs, regulatory compliance costs unrelated to the specific project deliverables, or any costs that would be incurred regardless of the project.

 ### **1\.
 Purpose and Scope**

 1.1.
 The purpose of this Agreement is to establish the framework for collaboration between the Parties in identifying, preparing, submitting, and executing projects under RFQs, RFPs, or TORs issued by third parties.
 This Agreement governs how the Parties will cooperate in project implementation, resource allocation, financial arrangements, and benefit-sharing.